irods/irods_rfcs/0005_hard_links.md

 ## User-Defined Metadata
 Should all hard-linked logical paths in iRODS get identical user-defined AVUs?

-The case against this is that NFSRODS does not have any concept of iRODS AVUs.
+The case against this is that some iRODS clients do not have any concept of iRODS AVUs.

 The case for this is that extended attributes in Linux do appear on hard-linked files.
 ```bash